-Over the past 15 years, editor Meredith Bodgas has worked for and written for some of the biggest American magazines and websites, from business to women's and men's lifestyle publications.
-She's currently the editor-in-chief of Working Mother, a 40-year-old quarterly magazine published by Bonnier Corp.
+Over the past 16 years, editor Meredith Bodgas has worked for and written for some of the biggest American magazines and websites, from business to women's and men's lifestyle publications.
+She was the host of The Talent Economy Podcast.
+Before that, she was the editor-in-chief of Working Mother, a 41-year-old quarterly magazine published by Bonnier Corp., and a speaker for Fortune 500 clients.
 In 2019, she was named to the Folio: 100 list, honoring the best in the magazine industry.
-Her writing has appeared on NYTimes.com, BusinessWeek Online, Cosmopolitan.com and Thrive Global, among many others.
-She lives in/on (depending whom you ask) Long Island, NY, with her husband and sons.
+Her writing has appeared in The New York Times, Bloomberg Businessweek, Cosmopolitan and Thrive Global, among many others, and she's interviewed celebrities and Fortune 500 executives galore, some live on stage, others for her podcast, and others still for video segments.
+She lives just outside of New York City with her husband and sons.

-- Gained a dedicated following as a daily wedding blogger for Glamour, while holding a full-time job as senior associate editor at WhatToExpect.com (this was before she had children, of course).
+Gained a dedicated following as a daily Glamour wedding blogger while holding a full-time job as senior associate editor at WhatToExpect.com (this was before she had children, of course).

-- Enjoyed regular pickup from Huffington Post, AOL.com, MSN.com and Yahoo.com of her Glamour and personal blogs.
+Enjoyed regular pickup from Huffington Post, AOL, MSN and Yahoo of her Glamour and personal blogs.

-- Script and speech writing and editing.
-She's a frequent behind-the-scenes contributor to Working Mother's live events.
+Script and speech writing and editing.
+She was a frequent behind-the-scenes contributor to Working Mother's live events.

 To contact Meredith about editing, writing and speaking/hosting opportunities, please e-mail her.

 Photo: Kristin Hoebermann